morgenman/Computer-Science/Professional Practice/Nick Presentation.md

 * Well aware of instagram's affects on teen girls
 	* concerns raised internally, regarding changes to algorithm to amplify hate
 	* rejected systematic approaches to reduce hateful and divisive posts
-		* they prefer to decide on a case by case b
+		* they prefer to decide on a case by case basis
+* high profile users get exempted from rule enforcement, including hate speech and misinformation
+* They have made a ton of money, from ad revenue
+* Inflammatory content pays well, motivating fb to *not* police it

+* Insightful, interesting, citations on every slide, nice slides, additional sources
+*